-Some of the most dangerous culprits for auto body shops are paint, primer, polishes and fillers.
-The process of removing paint from surfaces, sanding down filler and smoothing out body panels all create airborne dusts that may contain hazardous particles.
-The substances can damage the skin, irritate the eyes, and cause damage to lungs or respiratory tracts if they are not collected properly.
-The risk increases with large amounts of concentrated dust that is allowed to accumulate over a long period of time.
+Paint, primer, polishes, and fillers are some of the most dangerous culprits for auto body shops.
+The process of removing paint from surfaces, sanding down filler and smoothing out body panels all create airborne dust that may contain hazardous particles.
+These substances can damage the skin, irritate the eyes, and cause damage to lungs or respiratory tracts if they are not collected properly.
+Risk increases with large amounts of concentrated dust that is allowed to accumulate over a long period of time.

-Another invisible danger is fine dust created from hardeners that are often combined with fillers for body work and glass fiber fillers—both can irritate the skin and cause irritation and other skin problems such as dermatitis.
+Fine dust created from hardeners that are often combined with fillers for bodywork and glass fiber fillers is another invisible danger.
+It irritates the skin and causes irritation and other skin problems such as dermatitis.

-The challenge with dust particles isn’t only health related.
-There is also risk of combustion and explosion, especially when combustible dust is allowed to accumulate over a period of time.
+Dust particles also pose the risk of combustion and explosion, especially when combustible dust is allowed to accumulate over a period of time.
 As an example, aluminum dust is highly explosive and can lead to property damage or personal injury if not handled appropriately.

-Over the past five years, according to IBIS World, Industry Market Research in 2018, the Car Body Shops in the US industry grew to 3.4%, reaching a revenue of $47 Billion.
+According to IBIS World, Industry Market Research in 2018, over the last five years, the Car Body Shops in the US industry grew to 3.4%, reaching a revenue of $47 Billion.
 Congruently, the same number of businesses has grown by .4% and the numbers of employees by 1.7%.
 There are an estimated 352,196 workers in car body shops in 2018.
 That’s a lot of workers and a lot of health hazards if the appropriate precautions aren’t taken.

-Commonly seen health problems from auto body shops that don’t maintain industrial air filtration units for dust particles and other toxins include respiratory complaints, chest tightness, wheezing, coughing, phlegm buildup and occasional sleeplessness.
+Respiratory complaints, chest tightness, wheezing, coughing, phlegm buildup, and occasional sleeplessness are all commonly seen health problems from auto body shops that don’t maintain industrial air filtration units for dust particles and other toxins.
 Beyond problems with lungs and breathing, chemicals can also cause skin irritation and allergic reactions—especially in paints.
-There is a common chemical called isocyanates that is common in paints, paint material and spray-on-liners, and it can have severe health effects if not handled correctly.
+There is a common chemical called isocyanates that is common in paints, paint material, and spray-on-liners, and it can have severe health effects if not handled correctly.

-All of these hazards are why OSHA regulates auto body work and particularly paint booths.
-These regulations deal with hazardous materials, protective equipment, fire controls, electrical, machine guarding and environmental controls along with others.
+OSHA regulates auto body work and particularly paint booths because of these common hazards.
+Regulations deal with hazardous materials, protective equipment, fire controls, electrical, machine guarding and environmental controls along with others.
 It’s important that you are familiar with these regulations, visit the full OSHA standards list here.

-We work every day to ensure workers in welding shops, machine shops, auto body shops and other industries work in safe and healthy breathing environments.
-Some of our most popular industrial air filtration and ventilations systems are shown below.
+We work every day to ensure workers in welding shops, machine shops, auto body shops, and other industries work in safe and healthy breathing environments.
+Some of our most popular industrial air filtration and ventilation systems are shown below.
 Click on each product for more detail or visit our website at industrial-maid.com to learn more.